mirjo3/projects/README.md

 # projects
-A portfolio of passion and professional projects to highlight and demonstrate my abilities as a data analyst
+A portfolio of passion and professional projects to highlight and demonstrate my abilities as an data analyst